auth0/auth0-deploy-cli/README.md

    b.
 Select the appropriate permissions for the resources you wish to manage.
 Refer to the [Client Scopes](#client-scopes) section for more information.
    c.
 Click “Authorize”

+> ⚠️ **NOTE:** The Deploy CLI's own client grant is unconfigurable by itself to [prevent potentially destructive changes](./docs/resource-specific-documentation.md#client-grants).

 #### Client Scopes

 The designated application needs to be granted scopes in order to allow the Deploy CLI to execute Management operations.